Lumholtz Tree Kangaroo

 Price per group of 1-2 passengers, including touring, morning tea, picnic style lunch.
 Black-out dates may apply.
 Pricing is subject to availability and all prices, itineraries and routings are subject to change without notice.
 Currency fluctuations may affect prices as quotes based on AUD.
 Prices are current at time of posting (1/4/2023) and may differ when you book your travel.
 Please contact us for our current pricing and itinerary details*

 The early morning is invaluable for birdwatches.
 Our morning will focus on the Tropical Wetlands and Shared Earth Reserve which is home to over 220 recorded bird species and an exclusive site for us to explore.

 After a short 90 minute drive we will arrive at Clancy’s lagoon.
 This open expanse of water has comfortable walking tracks surrounding the perimeter, providing guests with the opportunity to observe the resident birdlife.

 After a short break for morning tea we 4WD to our second location, Pandanus Lagoon.
 Here we find a large diversity of waders and waterbirds including a massive population of Black Swan.
 It is also home to kangaroos, echidnas, dingos, snakes and scores of other reptiles.
 You can explore over 12km of walking trails which criss-cross the wetlands.

-We have great sightings of Black Cockatoos at the Wetlands and on the road into Mareeba Wetlands.
-Parrots including Lorikeets, Rosellas & Red Wing Parrots.
-With 9 different varieties of Cuckoos, Keels and Coucals not to mention a great location if you wish to see owls; five different species, 3 different Frogmouths and Night jars.
+We have great sightings of Black-Cockatoos at the Wetlands and on the road into Mareeba Wetlands.
+Parrots including Lorikeets, Rosellas & Red-winged Parrots.
+With 9 different varieties of cuckoos, keels and coucals, not to mention a great location if you wish to see owls; five different species, 3 different Frogmouths and Nightjars.

 * NOTE - Each private tour can be tailored to suit certain species found throughout the Tablelands and Savannah region.